 - ensure that documented independent reviews were conducted of his structural design prior to construction.

-As part of the Consent Order, Mr. Barwig agreed to the following:
+As part of the Consent Order, Mr. Barwig agreed to, among other things, the following:

-- His membership with Engineers and Geoscientists BC is suspended for a period of two months commencing on March 12, 2018.
+- His membership in the Association was suspended for a period of two months, commencing on March 12, 2018.

-- Following the end of his suspension, his practice will be restricted for at least four months to structures falling under the BCBC definition of Part 9 structures.
+- Following the end of his suspension, his structural engineering design practice will be restricted for at least 4 months to structures falling under the BCBC definition of Part 9 structures.

-- He must, before the restriction in item 2 is lifted, and at his own cost, successfully pass the examination titled “07-Str-B5 Foundation Engineering.”
-The restriction on his practice will remain until he has done so.
+- He must, before the restriction in item 2 is lifted and at his own cost, successfully pass the examination titled "07-Str-B5 Foundation Engineering”.
+If he does not fulfill this requirement, his practice will remain restricted until he has done so.

-- At least three months after and no later than six months after the lifting of the restriction imposed in item 2, he will undergo a Practice Review conducted by Engineers and Geoscientists BC and will pay the costs associated with the Practice Review.
+- At least 3 months after and no later than 6 months after the lifting of the restriction imposed in item 2, he will undergo a Practice Review conducted by the Association and will pay the costs associated with the Practice Review.

-- He will pay $6,000 towards the legal costs incurred by Engineers and Geoscientists BC.
+- He will pay $6,000 towards the Association's legal costs within 30 days of the date the Consent Order was approved.

-- If he fails to comply with any of the terms of the Consent Order, his membership with Engineers and Geoscientists BC will be suspended until every default has been remedied.
+- If he fails to comply with any of the terms of the Consent Order, his membership in the Association will be suspended until every default has been remedied in accordance with the terms of this Consent Order.

 The full text of the Consent Order agreed to by Mr. Barwig can be found in the Disciplinary Notices section of our website.